oplS17projects/Sheet-Music-Editor/README.md

 # Sheet Music Editor

 ### Statement
 We'll be creating an application for writing, editing, exporting, and playing sheet music.
-We plan on beginning with basic functionality, and as we proceed, intend to add features of increasing musical complexity.
+We plan on beginning with basic functionality, and as we proceed, intend to add features of increasing complexity.

 Both of us like music, so it made sense to chose a project idea based on interests outside of computer science.
 For both of us, this is our first big project that'll we'll need to complete from start to finish (planning stages to full user interface).
 Additionally, this project will require us to use a wide range of concepts that we've learned so far.
-Our goal is to successfully complete the experience so that we can apply these skills to future endeavors (i.e. honors project).
+Our goal is to successfully complete the experience so that we can apply these skills to future endeavors (e.g. honors project).

 ### Analysis
 OPL concepts we plan to use:
 - Abstraction/Object Orientation.
 We'll be representing different music primitives as objects (ie. note, scale).
 We'll need to write functions to create and interact with these primitives.
 - Recursion.
 We'll have lists of music primitives that we'll need to operate on (playing lists of notes, transposing, exporting, etc).
 - Map/Filter/Reduce.
 Because we'll be storing music primitives in lists, map/filter/reduce will be very important for operating on these lists.
 For example, Map will be useful for writing transposition functions.
 - Functional Approaches.
 We'll be using lots of recursion, and through the use of recursion, will be able to create this application without modifying state.
-When lists are "modified", we will have them mapped reconstructed using functions.
+When lists are "modified", we will have them reconstructed using functions.
 For instance, as a simple example, creating a note will take the current list of notes and return one which is a copy of the original with the new note appended.

 ### External Technologies
 We plan on using rsound to generate music from the sheet music.
 We'd also like to be able to export the sheet music as a PDF and the audio as a sound file.